January 11, 2015

 The tongue can get inflamed and become painful due to several oral and systemic reasons.
 Oral reasons may be ill-fitting dentures, thrush, viral infections, mouth sores.
 Some of the systemic reasons may be deficiencies, infections, AIDs.
 Depending on the cause of inflammation there may be depapillation, that is, the surface of the tongue may take on a smooth look instead of its normal rough surface.
 In fact, the condition of the tongue is a reliable indication of one’s general health.

 A tongue condition that is sometimes observed is the ‘strawberry tongue’.
-In this, the tongue takes the distinctive red color of a strawberry.
+In this condition, the tongue takes the distinctive red color of a strawberry.
 This is different from general inflammation of the tongue, glossitis, which often exhibits a smooth shiny tongue.
 This is characterized by enlargement of the fungiform papillae.
 Thus, along with the reddening of the tongue, it is dotted with raised papillae giving it the look of a strawberry.
 It can take two colors – white and red.
 It is sometimes also referred to as ‘raspberry tongue’.

 A strawberry tongue generally reflects a systemic disease rather than oral disorder.
 Among the possible reasons are: